 “At times when I’ve waited until the last minute to book a hotel room for a weekend getaway, I haven’t been able to find rewards rooms that suited my needs,” said Johnson.
 “For example, my family needs a suite because we have three kids.
 But by the time I booked a trip, the only rooms left had just one king-size bed.”

 Being flexible with your travel plans can also help you get more out of your rewards points, said Johnson.
 In fact, she once stayed at a Westin hotel on Grand Cayman during the off-season because it required fewer points.
 And when Johnson flies overseas, she typically departs on a Wednesday because there are more rewards seats available on mid-week flights.
+There are lots of perks when traveling during shoulder season.

 Just as you would compare prices for hotels and flights at various times to find the best travel deal, you should also compare the number of points you’ll need for hotel and flight options.
 You might find that you can use fewer points by booking your trip during the off-season.